 In addition, researchers have facilitated the delivery of faster and more extensive breast cancer risk testing to patients within the Hunter region, as Next Generation (Next-Gen) DNA sequencing technologies which enable such improvements are now in use by the Hunter Area Pathology Service (A Division of Pathology North).
 This is the first laboratory in Australia to gain approval for the use of Next-Gen sequencing in diagnostic services.

-The vision of the Hunter Cancer Research Alliance is to establish the Hunter and New England regions as a competitive global hub of excellence in collaborative translational cancer research.
+The vision of the HTCRA is to establish the Hunter and New England regions as a competitive global hub of excellence in collaborative translational cancer research.
 The Alliance provides capacity building, funding and strategic support to cancer research across the full research practice continuum.

 Many of the Hunter’s cancer researchers are affiliated with the University of Newcastle’s Priority Research Centre for Cancer; the Priority Research Centre for Bioinformatics, Biomarker Discovery & Information-Based Medicine; and the Priority Research Centre for Health Behaviour.